tre-ta/twitter-api/README.md

 * **`grafana`** (grafana:latest) - metrics visualization (dashboards)

 After that, the script is going to wait for the Kibana server and then issue a query to create an index pattern in Kibana.
-This makes the logs easily accessible in Elasticsearch, without having to do any configuration.
+This makes the logs easy to access in Elasticsearch, without having to do any configuration.

-You'll end up with the following:
+You'll end up with the following endpoints:

 * **`localhost:8000`** - API
 * **`localhost:27017`** - MongoDB